Risttahukas/MoreMobHeadsMod/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what actually happened.

 ### Logs
-Attach the latest.log file.
+Attach the latest.log file (unless it is clearly unnecessary).
 If you encountered a crash, also add the crash log file.